COVIZZI-MULOT-SCHEFFNER/MasterTicket/README.md

 # Master Ticket Application

-Welcome to the Master Ticket application, where you can manage and attend the best events around!
-This project is structured to run both front-end and back-end components using Docker for ease of setup and consistency across environments.
+Welcome to the Master Ticket application, a robust platform for event reservation and management.
+Seamlessly set up and launch both the front and back end with Docker, ensuring a consistent development and deployment environment.

 ## Prerequisites

 - Docker
 - Docker Compose
-- Node.js (if running the front-end outside Docker)
-- npm or yarn

-## Getting Started
-Using Docker Compose
+## Quickstart with Docker Compose

-To run the entire application stack (including the front-end if integrated):
+To get the full stack up and running with Docker Compose, follow these steps:

 1. Clone the repository:
 ```bash